life-points/website/content/posts/2021-02-15-how-to-get-in-shape-without-spending-anything.md

 Most importantly is fueling your body with healthy foods.
 You can eat food at home more, have more fruits and veggies, stay away from processed foods, and check the ingredients on labels.

-You can get in shape.
+You can get fit.
 All it takes is a shift in your mindset.
 I'd love to hear how you have been staying in shape and and if you need some encouragement, feel free to email lifepoints.us@gmail.com